MicrosoftDocs/azure-docs/articles/azure-monitor/containers/container-insights-custom-metrics.md

 > This article describes collection of custom metrics from Kubernetes clusters.
 You can also collect Prometheus metrics as described in [Collect Prometheus metrics with Container insights](container-insights-prometheus.md).

 ## Using custom metrics
 Custom metrics collected by Container insights can be accessed with the same methods as custom metrics collected from other data sources.
+This includes [metrics explorer](../essentials/metrics-getting-started.md) and [metrics alerts](../alerts/alerts-types.md#metric-alerts).

 ## Metrics collected
-The following sections describe the different metric values collected.
+The following sections describe the metric values collected for your cluster.

 ### Node metrics